cpmpercussion/homepage/_posts/2009-12-12-open-house-residency-at-canberra-youth-theatre.md

 type: post
 published: true
 meta: {}
+description: "My residency with Last Man to Die at Canberra Youth Theatre is finished.
+We developed heaps of great ideas for our new works in 2010 and put on a fun"
 ---

 My residency with Last Man to Die at Canberra Youth Theatre is finished.
 We developed heaps of great ideas for our new works in 2010 and put on a fun performance on the 9th of December.